Do Your Accounts In Less Than 30 Minutes Each Month

 - Select “By Invoice” and click download to generate a csv file

-The sum of all the “amount…” columns should equal the Accounts Receiveable (manual a/c) balance in your accounts as these movements are all posted via Journal 1.
+The sum of all the “amount…” columns should equal the Accounts Receivable (manual a/c) balance in your accounts as these movements are all posted via Journal 1.

 Note that you may have to enter the balance into this account upon first using the approach in these instructions.
-This will depend upon how you have entered stripe transaction up previously into your accounts system.
+This will depend upon how you have entered Stripe transactions previously into your accounts system.
 Please ask for advice.

 Step 4: Manual Payments (bank transfers, cheque, etc)